National Park Service Internships

 Department of the Interior Internships

-2433.
+2513.
 Interior Museum Program, DOI Office of the Secretary: Assists with Department-wide projects of the DOI Interior Museum Program.
-Duties include compiling data on DOI bureau museum collections; researching and drafting policy and procedure documents; preparing material for training courses; researching issues on various topics dealing with federal museum collections; and updating the Interior Museum Program website (600 hours).
+Duties include compiling data on DOI bureau museum collections; researching and drafting policy and procedure documents; preparing material for training courses; researching issues on various topics dealing with federal museum collections; and updating the Interior Museum Program website (1200 hours).

-2437.
-Interior Museum Program, Bureau of Land Management: Assists the Bureau of Land Management-Anasazi Heritage Center (BLM-AHC) Curation Program with backlog cataloging of archeological collections and project documentation, focusing on cataloging and proper storage of items from sites on BLM-Canyons of the Ancients National Monument, such as Woods Canyon Pueblo (approximately 10,000 artifacts).Postion will provide broad exposure to the workings of an Interior Department curation facility and experience with the fundamentals of collections management:collections inventory, cataloging, repackaging of artifacts, data entry into the Interior Collections Management System (ICMS - the Department of the Interior’s cataloging system) and organization of associated documentation.
-Other duties include assisting staff with researcher access to the AHC collections and participating in the AHC Curation Program’s Integrated Pest Management Program.
+2516.
+Interior Museum Program, Bureau of Land Management, Anasazi Heritage Center: Assists the Bureau of Land Management-Anasazi Heritage Center (BLM-AHC) Curation Program with backlog cataloging of archeological collections and project documentation, focusing on cataloging and proper storage of items from sites on BLM-Canyons of the Ancients National Monument.
+Duties include collections inventory; cataloging; storage of artifacts; data entry into the Interior Collections Management System (ICMS - the Department of the Interior’s cataloging system); and organization of associated documentation.
+Other duties include assisting staff with collections reviews for NAGPRA compliance tasks; researcher access to the AHC collections; and participating in the AHC Curation Program’s Integrated Pest Management Program.
 Position may involve moderate physical activity.
-Background in southwest archeology and/or museum studies preferred; familiarity with Microsoft Office and Excel necessary.HOUSING IS PROVIDED.
-Located just outside Dolores, CO (480 hours).
+Background in southwest archeology and/or museum studies preferred; familiarity with Microsoft Office and Excel required.
+Housing is provided.
+Located just outside Dolores, CO (800 hours).